ShengHangNB/README-images/README.md

 # README-images

-This is the repository for storing the images in the README file of other repositories.
+This repository is used to store the images in the README file of other repositories.